What's Normal? Benchmarking Higher Ed News Sources

-We shared in Social Listening Benchmarks for Higher Education: January 2021 (for members only) that the internet is real life, and understanding how your campus’s online presence stacks up compared to similar institutions can inform your campus strategy.
+We shared in Social Listening Benchmarks for Higher Education: January 2021 that the internet is real life, and understanding how your campus’s online presence stacks up compared to similar institutions can inform your campus strategy.
 In the benchmarking report, we analyzed conversation for the August 2018 through July 2019 academic year from a representative sample of higher education institutions (ranging across program types, enrollment sizes, geographic regions, and public/private designations).
 Analysis across our sample uncovered trends you can use to benchmark your campus’s online conversation, and here we’ll take a deeper look into the specific benchmarks surrounding news.

 We analyzed a total of six conversation sources, with two of them (social media and news) driving 91% of the conversation.
 While social media drives the largest amount of online conversation at 73%, news sources are a distant second with an average of 18% of conversation volume.
 We expect this type of difference in volume—your audience reads formal coverage of your campus on news sites, then offers their thoughts and feelings on social media, generating additional conversation.

 News conversation topics focused not only on academics and athletics, but also on current events, especially on Donald Trump and other politicians, and campus scandals.
 In fact, we found that public events that drew on strong emotions, such as current events and athletics, were more common than academic topics.

 Despite the fact that emotional stories were common, news conversation was generally neutral as news stories are most frequently written to be objective.
 To gauge how your audiences feel about a news story, look to the conversation they share on social media.

 When evaluating your own campus news mention volume, you can compare it to the benchmarking news mention volume, which was between 8% and 23%.
 If your news mentions align with this range, they’re typical.